-The shares may be in bearer or registered form, at the choice of subscribers.

-Pursuant to Article L. 211-4 of the French Monetary and Financial Code, the securities must be recorded in accounts, kept by the issuer or an authorised intermediary, as the case may be.
+The shares may be in bearer or administered registered form, at the choice of subscribers.
+Pursuant to Article L. 211-4 of the French Monetary and Financial Code, the securities must be recorded in accounts, kept by an authorised intermediary.

-- The rights of holders shall be represented by an entry in an account in their name: - with the intermediary of their choice for bearer shares; - with the issuer and, if they wish, with the intermediary of their choice for registered shares.
+The rights of holders shall be represented by an entry in an account in their name with the intermediary of their choice, both for bearer securities and for administered registered securities.